raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 The cardinality of a set is a measure of its size.
 Two sets have the same cardinality if their elements can be put into a one-to-one correspondence with each other.
 Cardinalities can also be compared.
 If the elements of set A can be put into a one-to-one correspondance with a subset of the elements of set B, but the elements of set B cannot be put into a one-to-one correspondence with set A, we say that A has a lower cardinality than B.

 Obviously, the cardinalities of finite sets are natural numbers.
-For example, the cardinality of `[0, 1, 2, 3, Infinity]` is `4`, the same as its length.
+For example, the cardinality of `[0, 1, 2, 3, Infinity]` is `5`, the same as its length.

 The cardinality of infinite sets was studied by [Georg Cantor][Cantor].
 As has been noted many times, the cardinality of infinite sets can be surprising to those thinking about it for the first time.
+As we saw above, a set that is a proper superset of the natural numbers can still have the same cardinality as the natural numbers.

+Despite there being an infinite number of negative numbers that are integers but are not natural numbers, the set of all integers is not larger than the set of natural numbers.
+The two sets have exactly the same cardinality.

-For example, all infinite subsets of the natural numbers have the same cardinality as the natural numbers.
+In addition to there being infinitely large supersets of the natural numbers, there are also infinitely large subsets of the natural numbers, and they also have the same cardinality as the natural numbers.

 [Cantor]: https://en.m.wikipedia.org/wiki/Georg_Cantor

-We can demonstrate that by putting them into a one-one-correspondance with the natural numbers:
+We can demonstrate that by putting an example enumeration of even numbers into a one-one-correspondance with the natural numbers:

 ```javascript
 const naturals = upTo(0, Infinity);